What Law Firms Should Know Before Signing With Scorpion (An Independent Perspective)

 But cost per lead is not cost per retained client.
 A lead who calls your office but never schedules a consultation, or who schedules but doesn’t sign — that’s not a result.
 That’s an expense.

 The metric that matters is how much marketing spend it takes to produce a client who actually signs a fee agreement and generates revenue for your firm.
-Calculating that number requires connecting marketing data to intake data to revenue data.
-It’s work that most agencies — Scorpion included — don’t do because the numbers aren’t always flattering.
+Calculating that number requires connecting marketing data to intake data to revenue data — exactly the kind of data analysis for law firms most agencies — Scorpion included — don’t do because the numbers aren’t always flattering.

 This is exactly the gap an independent consultant fills.
 I don’t sell marketing services.
 I analyze whether the marketing services you’re buying are actually working — and I hold the people selling them accountable for real results.